 12-year-old girl raped & hanged from tree in Assam; 7 students held

-Seven boys, who had appeared for their class 10 board examinations, were apprehended on Sunday for allegedly raping and killing a 12-year-old girl in Assam's Biswanath district, police said The girl was hanged from a tree after the crime.
+Seven boys, who appeared for their class 10 board examinations, were apprehended for allegedly raping and killing a 12-year-old girl in Assam's Biswanath district, police said The girl was hanged from a tree after the crime that occurred on Friday in Chakla village under the jurisdiction of Gohpur police station, they said on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)